toggler-io/toggler/README.md

 The API will receive information about:
 * feature-flag-name
-  * guaranteed
+  * flag name that was received by the FeatureFlag service
-* external-id of the user
+* pilot-id
-  * optional, based on if it was received
+  * uniq id that was received by the FeatureFlag service

 ### Feature Status check
 - [X] Is enabled for a given User